regen-network/regen-ledger/docs/ledger/get-started/README.md

 Check out the latest stable version:

-*For the stable app configuration (used on Regen Mainnet and Redwood Testnet):*

 ```bash
 git checkout v5.0.0
 ```

 Build and install the `regen` binary:

-*For the stable app configuration (used on Regen Mainnet and Redwood Testnet):*

 ```bash
 make install